Toowoomba Second Range Crossing

 The Commonwealth and State Governments released an invitation for Expressions of Interest (EOI) for the Toowoomba Second Range Crossing (TSRC) on 4 June 2014.

-The period for EOI responses closed midday, 16 July 2014.
+The period for EOI responses closed midday, 16 July 2014; a strong industry response was received.

-The project is the largest Commonwealth Government commitment to a single regional road project in Queensland history.
+The project represents the largest Commonwealth Government commitment to a single regional road project in Queensland history.

 Once delivered, the TSRC will: